EloquentStudio/filter.js/README.md

   Change callbacks format.

 v1.5.2
-  Initialize the filter with the min-length option specified.
+  Initialize the filter with the min_length option specified.

 Sponsors and Supporters
 -----------------------